Redocly/developer-portal-starter/developer-portal/fast-api.md

 # [BETA] Fast API Overview

 Welcome!
-You will find useful information regarding the design and specifications of Fast API.
+You will find useful information regarding the design and specifications of the Fast API.

 [![Interacting with Fast Checkout](images/fast-api/overview.png)](images/fast-api-overview.png)